 Our Measuring Broadband Australia program helps provide consumers with accurate, independent and comparable information about NBN fixed-line and fixed wireless broadband speeds and performance.
-We work with our testing provider SamKnows to rollout Whiteboxes to volunteers around Australia.
+We work with our testing provider to rollout testing devices to volunteers around Australia.

-Results for our fourteenth quarter of testing from our testing provider SamKnows features the following service providers: Aussie Broadband, Dodo and iPrimus, Exetel, iiNet, MyRepublic, Optus, Telstra, TPG, Vodafone and Superloop.
+Results for our sixteenth quarter of testing from our testing provider SamKnows features the following service providers: Aussie Broadband, Dodo and iPrimus, Exetel, iiNet, Launtel, MyRepublic, Optus, Telstra, TPG, Vodafone and Superloop.